Samul nori: History

 Samul nori is a modern adaptation of the traditional ritual music of Korean farmers, called nongak or pungmul nori, for the stage.
 Traditionally, such music involved elaborate costumed dances and was performed outdoors; in samul nori, emphasis is placed on the music and musicians, who are seated while performing.

 In a later interview, Kim Duk-soo, the founder and artistic director of the group, claimed that the choice to adapt traditional music to indoor venues was due to political circumstances at the time.
 The late 1970s saw the last years of the rule of South Korean president Park Chung Hee.
 During that time, large public gatherings were restricted, and Korean traditional music was associated with the student protest movement.
 Public performers were subject to arrest.

 The first ever samul nori performance was on February 22, 1978, in a small theater in Seoul.
 Its original performers included Kim Duk-soo, Kim Yong-bae, Choe Jong-seok, and Choe Tae-hyeon.
 This group has since been dubbed the Original SamulNori Group, and a descendant of this group still performs today as SamulNori Hanulim.
 Initially, samul nori failed to gain acceptance from traditional Korean musicians; among others, South Korean musicologist Alan Heyman questioned the genre's link to traditional local bands.
 Ethnomusicologist Keith Howard noted, "Older musicians saw in the quartet a challenge to what they knew, hence SamulNori was destined to struggle for acceptance from them."

 However, samul nori soon gained popularity both nationally, especially among the urban youth, and globally, with the original quartet being invited to perform in Tokyo and at the opening of Disney World Resort’s Epcot Centre in Florida in 1982.
 In 1984, Kim Yong-bae brought samul nori to the South Korean National Gugak Center.
 In 1985, the group began touring in Europe.
 Over the following decades, a number of professor and amateur groups developed around the genre.
 There are now also a number of other unrelated samul nori troupes, some with their own significant styles.
 By the 21st-century, samul nori was incorporated into some South Korean public school curriculums, particularly around the middle school level.
-Howard deemed samul nori "Korea’s most successful traditional music".
+Internationally, samul nori has found footing as long-standing student organizations at universities such as Washington University in St. Louis.

 The original samul nori quartet disbanded in 1993, as a result of internal conflicts, burnout, and financial issues.
 The same year, however, Kim founded a large samul nori orchestra called "Hanullim".
 The orchestra seeks to promote samul nori performance.